eyedeekay/i2pdig/README.md

 Lookup an i2p hostname, base32, and base64 from the terminal with a user-defined jump service.

-This is a simple program which requests a hostname from any existing i2p jump service(but it's using my selfhosted one by default for now, that may change, I just didn't want to annoy anybody by overusing theirs, and instead of following the redirect parses the addresshelper URL, derives the base32 address from the base64 address, and outputs them all to the terminal.
+This is a simple program which requests a hostname from any existing i2p jump service(but it's **using my selfhosted one by default for now**, that may change, I just didn't want to annoy anybody by overusing theirs, and instead of following the redirect parses the addresshelper URL, derives the base32 address from the base64 address, and outputs them all to the terminal.
 Sort of like a standalone dns resolution program, but for i2p jump hosts.

 As an added bonus, you can also do this: